 Before you begin, install ossutil.

-ossutil api invoke-operation --op-name put-resource-pool-requester-qos-info --method PUT --parameters resourcePool=examplepool --parameters qosRequester=266xxxx --parameters requesterQosInfo --body=file://qos.xml(Optional) To list the bandwidth configurations of all RAM users in the resource pool, run the following command.
+examplepooland266xxxxwith your values):ossutil api invoke-operation --op-name put-resource-pool-requester-qos-info --method PUT --parameters resourcePool=examplepool --parameters qosRequester=266xxxx --parameters requesterQosInfo --body=file://qos.xml(Optional) List all RAM user configurations in the resource pool:

 ossutil api invoke-operation --op-name list-resource-pool-requester-qos-infos --method GET --parameters resourcePool=examplePool --parameters requesterQosInfo